hampussanden/notes/README.md

 # notes
-Notes on data science, machine learning, artificial intelligence, history, and social science.
+Notes on data science, machine learning and web analytics.

 ## To Deploy